Stilone/TodoList/README.md

 - **API:** Integration with external APIs for data retrieval and manipulation. 🌐
 - **Styled-components:** A library for styling React components with tagged template literals. 💅

-## Getting Started
+## Getting Started:
-To run the application locally, follow these simple steps:
+To run the application locally, follow these simple steps.

-## How to Run the Project
+You can either follow the link:

+🌐 --- 🌐

+Or expand the project your computer:

 1. Clone the repository: `git clone https://github.com/Stilone/Todo-List.git`
 2. Navigate to the project directory: `cd Todo-List`
 3. Install dependencies: `npm install`
 4. Start the project: `npm start`

+## Screenshots:

 ### Main Page